flash62au/EngineDriver_Home/docs/operation/operation.rst

     Clicking this will continuously play a bell sound until it is clicked again (latched)

-    The Bell can be made non-latching by changing the ``Bell button Latching/Momentary`` preference.
+    The Bell can be made non-latching by changing the `Bell button Latching/Momentary <../configuration/preferences.html#bell-button-latching-momentary>`_ preference.

     **Horn / Whistle button**